GPflow/GPflow/doc/source/notebooks/gpflow2_upgrade_guide.md

 Usage of GPflow’s Scipy optimizer has changed.
 It has been renamed from `gpflow.train.ScipyOptimizer` to `gpflow.optimizers.Scipy` and its `minimize` method has changed in the following ways:

- * Instead of a GPflow model the method now takes a zero-argument function that returns the loss to be minimised (for example, the negative log marginal likelihood), as well as the variables to be optimised (typically `model.trainable_variables`).
+ * Instead of a GPflow model, the method now takes a zero-argument function that returns the loss to be minimised (most GPflow models provide a `model.training_loss` method for this use-case; gpflow.models.SVGP does not encapsulate data and provides a `model.training_loss_closure(data)` closure generating method instead), as well as the variables to be optimised (typically `model.trainable_variables`).
  * The options (`disp`, `maxiter`) must now be passed in a dictionary.

 For example: